 I do hope you find my tutorial helpful.
 Roses are really simple and easy to make.
 Don’t forget to Subscribe to my You Tube Channel as well.

-Gumpaste Rose Tutorial – At a glance (Save/Pin)
+Gumpaste rose tutorial – At a glance (pin)

 This hand-painted roses cake has some purple, yellow and turquoise roses to complete the effect.